verlok/vanilla-lazyload/currentFeature.md

 - The count loading / to load elements works now.
 - The `isElementLoading` is not exposed anymore.

-Current issues:

-- The callback_enter and callback_exit keep going after it finished.
-This is because the elements are not unobserved with the `cancel_onexit` option on.
+- The elements are unobserved only when done (loaded|error), so the `cancel_onexit` option doesn't impact unobserving
-  Solution: put the unobserve after a loading or an error?

 Next up:

+- Test the new options with `iframe` and `video`
-- After canceling the download, restore the original `src` if there was one.content).
+- After canceling the download, restore the original `src` (evil placeholders!) if there was one before it started loading.

 ---